-The main trick is known the speaker notes, which look like this.
+The main trick is the speaker notes, which look like this:

 ::: notes This is a speaker note. :::

 Generate a PDF using your choice of technology Display the PDF in presentation mode using your PDF viewer.
-AFAICT this cannot play multimedia stuff.
+AFAICT this cannot play multimedia stuff in any robust way.